Glosna House Support Centre

 Glosna House is committed to offering affordable support & psychotherapy options to everyone.
 Our team of professional therapists offer their unique approach in supporting clients to access their full potential.
-We provide in person therapy at the centre in addition to telephone and online therapy.

 Marie Byrne M.I.A.H.I.P., Reg ICP & Glosna House Founder heads up the Psychotherapy Team.
 To chat to Marie about what service & therapist may suit you, please get in touch by phone or email.
 Marie hopes to support you in making a decision that feels right for you or your loved one.